 TFA is one source of candidates for open teaching positions.
 Corps members do not have special contracts with schools or districts.
 They apply for open jobs, and they go through the same interview and hiring process as any candidate.
 Our approach is to bring the best possible people into the field, but no one is obligated to hire our teachers.

 Do we create a revolving door of teachers?

-TFA teachers are more likely than others to stay in the classroom during the first two years: 90% of our first-year teachers return for a second year, compared with 83% of first-year teachers in high-poverty schools and 86% of all new teachers.
-The fact is that nearly half of all teachers leave the classroom within five years, and for schools in low-income communities, the proportion is even higher.
-We believe more can be done to keep effective teachers in under-resourced schools and hard-to-staff positions, no matter which path they have taken to the classroom.
+TFA teachers stay in the classroom during the first two years at a high rate: 88% of our first-year teachers return for a second year.
+Retention among all teachers has been growing in recent years, and we’re excited to see the collective progress being made.
+We believe still more can be done by all of us to keep effective teachers in under-resourced schools and hard-to-staff positions, no matter which path they have taken to the classroom.

 How do we determine the corps size for a region?

 Each year, regional teams work with our partners in school districts and charter schools to understand their hiring needs for the upcoming year.
 In any region in a given year, corps size may grow, shrink, or remain the same.
 Our goal is to provide quality teachers where they are most needed.
 In the 2013-14 school year, we reduced corps sizes in one-third of our regions, and in other regions grew depending on the needs of local districts and principals.

 How do we spend our money?